astrojaket/astrojaket.github.io/_pages/about.md

   - /about.html
 ---

 I'm a postdoctoral research fellow at the University of Montreal, my role involves performing retrieval analysis of exoplanet atmospheres.
-For more information click <a href="http://www.exoplanetes.umontreal.ca/our-team/researchers/jake-taylor/?lang=en">here</a> for my university profile.
+For more information <a href="https://www.physics.ox.ac.uk/our-people/jaketaylor">here</a> for my university profile or <a href="https://www.physics.ox.ac.uk/news/meetjake-taylor">here</a> for a story that Oxford Physics wrote about me.

 ![Image of me at NASA JPL](/images/JPL.jpg)